bronson/geolocal/README.md

 ## License

-Pain-free MIT.
-Downloaded data is copyrighted by the provider you downloaded it from.
+MIT.
+Any downloaded data is copyrighted by the provider you downloaded it from.

 ## Contributing